 If you’re looking for a recipe that makes a dense, chewy granola bar and doesn’t call for peanut butter or eggs, this one is perfect!
-Loaded with walnuts, pumpkin seeds, chocolate and cranberries, these bars are held together by a paste made of apricots, butter and honey.
+Loaded with nuts, pumpkin seeds, chocolate and cranberries, these walnut granola bars are held together by a paste made of apricots, butter and honey.

 The recipe, Chewy Walnut Granola Bars, is originally from the California Walnut Commission where they make it in a 9×13 inch metal pan.
 Since I’ll probably be eating all of these myself (I slipped half of one into Fuzz’s lunchbox and am waiting to see if she likes it), I made a half batch using an 8 inch square pan.
 And while the original recipe calls for a food processor, I was able to get away with using my mini chopper to make the apricot paste.